waxbetty/Sushi-fork-1/readme.md

 Read MDNs [Intro to JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript) to learn how to create [this game](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/A_first_splash#Example_%E2%80%94_Guess_the_number_game).

-## Sushi - Converting to Standards (continued)
+## Sushi - continued

-Note: we need to pick up from the end of [session one](https://github.com/front-end-foundations/session1#adding-more-design-to-our-layout) before continuing with the material below.

 ### Highlighting Tabs

-A simple way to create opportunities for section differentiation or themeing across a web site is to add a class at a high level of the pages.
+A simple way to create opportunities for section differentiation or themes across a web site is to add a class at a high level of the pages.

 Note: before continuing note the behavior of the navigation tabs in the device simulator.
 Remember - there is no such thing as `:hover` on devices.